 Your Fairfield sales team tracks grocery buyers and government RFQs in the same Salesforce field, and it shows

-A custom CRM earns its place in Fairfield when your pipeline mixes grocery and club-store buyers, broker relationships, and government or institutional contracts that off-the-shelf Salesforce or HubSpot models as one generic deal.
+A custom CRM (Customer Relationship Management) earns its place in Fairfield when your pipeline mixes grocery and club-store buyers, broker relationships, and government or institutional contracts that off-the-shelf Salesforce or HubSpot models as one generic deal.
 Expect $45,000 to $120,000 and 3 to 6 months.
 Below that, configure the tool you have before you build.

 You sell food, beverage, or industrial product out of Fairfield, and your customer types could not be more different.
 A Costco regional buyer wants a line review every spring.
 A foodservice distributor reorders on a schedule.
 A contracting office near Travis wants a quote against a solicitation number.
 Salesforce, HubSpot, Zoho, and Pipedrive give you one deal object and a few custom fields, and your reps end up stuffing all three relationships into the same pipeline stages that fit none of them.